nus-cs2103-AY1920S1/duke/docs/README.md

 ### `stats` - Gives summary statistics on _Duke_

 Gives some numbers about the tasks _Duke_ is and has handled, also gives some information about past searches for keywords.

+In the list of words searched so far, the keywords are presented in an array where each sub-array of keywords represent the words searched in a certain session of using _Duke_.
+A new session of using _Duke_ starts when the application is started to the point when it is exited.

 Example of usage: